pixie-io/docs.px.dev/content/tutorials/08-grafana.md

 # Load data from Pixie's `http_events` table into a Dataframe.
 df = px.DataFrame(table='http_events', start_time=__time_from)

+# Bin the 'time_' column using the interval provided by Grafana.
 df.timestamp = px.bin(df.time_, __interval)

 # Group data by unique 'timestamp' and count the total number of